On this page:-

 I’m all for human rights, who isn’t?
 But what is the best mechanism to protect human rights in a country?
 Is it a Bill of Rights, or some other mechanism?
 I think there are a number of problems with developing a Bill of Rights and then with implementing it.

 1. A Bill of Rights is stuck in an ivory tower and is not specific or real!

 We can all agree on a right to privacy, but once we get specific the battle lines are drawn up.
-RBT and Covid tracing apps are not the point — the fact that we can so easily disagree about RBT is.
+RBT and Covid tracing apps are not the point — the fact that we can so easily disagree about RBT and tracing apps is.
 I see it helping my right to life but others see it attacking their right to privacy.
 We can all agree on a vaguely worded, sugar-and-spices bill of rights sitting in a shiny showroom, but take it out on the streets for a drive in the real world and we suddenly discover all sorts of problems.

-Don’t just buy a Bill of Rights that’s only been sitting in the showroom.
-Take it for a drive.
-It can’t just look good in the showroom, it’s got a specific job to do.
+The language of human rights is arguably the dominant language of moral discussions in today’s world, but does this language alter a State’s scope for action?
+According to today’s guest yes it does.
 He argues that the language of human rights can achieve a sort of bogus consensus because it deals in moral abstractions that are so abstract and so couched in emotively appealing connotations and generalisations that just about everyone can sign up to it.
 And that the definitions of human rights are contestable and contested, debatable and debated every day and all of the time.

 Canadian Professor James Allen

-Lawyers and judges have had training to interpret the law, not decide social issues for us.
-Who are lawyers to interpret multi-disciplinary issues that might involve Australian society, culture, psychology, architecture and infrastructure?
-Human rights can affect everything, from how we design a train station with access for the disabled to how we run the public transport system as a whole.
-Rights questions are asked of employment programs and military training, running a school and how you walk to school.
-Are a bunch of wealthy lawyers going to make better decisions than engineers and teachers and bus drivers on these matters?
-Are they somehow more qualified to debate the issues and rights and wrongs of the best ways to protect Australian citizens living in the real world with real problems?
+Seriously – who are Supreme Court judges to interpret multi-disciplinary issues that might involve Australian society, culture, psychology, architecture and infrastructure?
+Human rights can affect everything, from how we design a train station to how we run a school or employ people.
+Are a bunch of wealthy lawyers going to make better decisions than engineers and transport experts and teachers and bosses on these matters?
+Are they somehow more qualified to debate the practicalities of real world city design, policing practice and other issues as technology and the world change?